The McCrary Sisters: Music history

 Their first recording, Our Journey, was released on October 26, 2010, from McC Records.
 Their subsequent studio album, All the Way, was released on March 25, 2013, through McC Records.
 They released Let's Go, on March 9, 2015, with McC Records.
 The group are part of the "house band" at the Americana Music Honors & Awards and provided backing vocals for the song "Choctaw County Affair" on Carrie Underwood's 2015 album, Storyteller, "Do Right By Me" on Margo Price's 2017 album All American Made and "All of the Women" on Allison Russell's 2021 album, Outside Child.

 On June 1, 2022, it was announced that Deborah had died.
+In August 2022, they released the single “Shake It Off” which includes vocals by Deborah.

+The McCrary Sisters were honored with the Legacy of Americana Lifetime Achivement Award from the Americana Music Association and National Museum of African American Music at the 2025 Americana Music Honors & Awards on September 10, 2025.